Aakash-kaushik/elab_report_downloader/README.md

 ## Things to set before use
 - email_value - line 10.
 - pwd_value - line 13.
+- url (the link to the eLab that you want to download the report from) - line 17.
-- download_path (default download path that chrome uses, not the one that you want) - line 19.
+- download_path (default download path that chrome uses, not the one that you want) - line 21.
-- default profile - line 28.
+- default profile - line 30.
-- chromedriver path in webdriver.Chrome in arg executable_path - line 40.
+- chromedriver path in webdriver.Chrome in arg executable_path - line 42.

 ## Now run